kdv24/Jr-Developer-Site/README.md

 # Gatsby Tooling Starter

-This starter contains base configuration and examples for a full tooling suite that I find helpful to work with.
-This was to solve the problem of setting up all of the tools at the start of each project.
-Some Gatsby configuration is abstracted away into themes.
-Modules that are not desired can be uninstalled and configuration removed from the project.
-Tooling included is detailed below.
+This repo is based on the gatsby tooling starter created by [@dslemay](https://github.com/dslemay/gatsby-starter).
+His descriptions around the tooling are included at the end of this README.md.

+# Gatsby Tooling Starter

 - ESLint and Prettier configuration
 - Integration and End 2 End testing